cfe-lab/Kive/INSTALL.md

 See the `docker_wrap.py` file for detailed instructions on editing the `sudoers` file to allow access to docker.

+The Kive fleet user will also need access to a command alias like this in `sudoers`:

+    Cmnd_Alias DOCKER_BUILD = \
+        /path/to/docker version, \
+        /path/to/docker images, \
+        /path/to/docker images *, \
+        /path/to/docker_build.py *

 [docker-centos]: https://docs.docker.com/engine/installation/linux/docker-ce/centos/
 [docker-ubuntu]: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/